hermanbanken/rp/index.md

 weight: 0
 ---

-First, what the heck is _Reactive_?
+First, what is _Reactive_?
 At least these 3 things:

 - a general adjective, doing something as a reaction to some other event
 - manager speak for all things software must be nowadays